 All threads completed. (succeed 0 / failed 1)

 After a little research, I realized that the issue was caused because I was using VMWare Desktop (virtual PC).
-When I tried the latest PatcheD Odin on my Windows 11 PC, I was able to flash TWRP recovery successfully.
+When I tried the latest PatcheD Odin on my Windows 11 PC, I could flash TWRP recovery successfully.

 This is another common Odin error often faced by those who try to install an incompatible firmware file on their Samsung phone or tablet.
 You must download the latest Samsung firmware for your specific device model.